anthonyburrow/Rad1D/README.md

 This project was made in a collaboration including Manuel Barrientos, Anthony Burrow, Adam Moss, and Sarah Stangl.

+For more details on this project, see `.doc/FinalProjectReport.pdf`.

 ## Requirements

 This may be compiled and run on either Windows or Linux platforms with an